kalafut/kalafut.net/site/content/page/blogs.md

 life, and I like the idea of putting them in read-only/archive mode when appropriate.

 - **[kalafut.net](http://kalafut.net)** (formerly *Brokenmold*)
 : My eponymous site, including a blog of opinions and tech odds and ends (2013--).
+The site source is on [GitHub](https://github.com/kalafut/kalafut.net).

 - **[Oregon Life](http://blog.kalafut.net)<sup>*</sup>**
 : Our current, occasionally-updated family blog (2010--).